kesor/rootclock/README.md

 * **Fonts** for clock and date
 * **Colors** for both lines
 * **Formats** (strftime strings, e.g. `%H:%M`, `%a %d.%m.%Y`)
 * **Background mode** (`BG_MODE_SOLID`, `BG_MODE_COPY`, `BG_MODE_INVERT`, `BG_MODE_MULTIPLY`, `BG_MODE_SCREEN`, `BG_MODE_OVERLAY`, `BG_MODE_DARKEN`, `BG_MODE_LIGHTEN`) to control how the wallpaper blends with the glyphs.
 Copy/filters sample the underlying root pixmap if `_XROOTPMAP_ID` is available (falling back to the root window when needed).
-Invert, multiply, screen, overlay, darken, and lighten all operate only on the glyph shapes so the surrounding wallpaper stays intact and react to the configured time/date colour:
+Invert, multiply, screen, overlay, darken, and lighten all operate only on the glyph shapes so the surrounding wallpaper stays intact and react to the configured time/date color:

-  - `SOLID`: fills the whole monitor rectangle with the configured background colour, then draws text normally.
+  - `SOLID`: fills the whole monitor rectangle with the configured background color, then draws text normally.
   - `COPY`: copies the wallpaper into the glyph block, then draws text on top.
-  - `INVERT`: runs a “difference” blend against the configured text colour; colours near white give a strong invert, darker colours yield a subtle effect.
+  - `INVERT`: runs a “difference” blend against the configured text color; colors near white give a strong invert, darker colors yield a subtle effect.
-  - `MULTIPLY`: darkens the wallpaper under the glyphs using the text colour as the multiplier.
+  - `MULTIPLY`: darkens the wallpaper under the glyphs using the text color as the multiplier.
-  - `SCREEN`: lightens the wallpaper under the glyphs using the text colour.
+  - `SCREEN`: lightens the wallpaper under the glyphs using the text color.
-  - `OVERLAY`: mixes multiply/screen depending on brightness for a punchier contrast, tinted by the text colour.
+  - `OVERLAY`: mixes multiply/screen depending on brightness for a punchier contrast, tinted by the text color.
-  - `DARKEN`: per-channel minimum between wallpaper and text colour.
+  - `DARKEN`: per-channel minimum between wallpaper and text color.
-  - `LIGHTEN`: per-channel maximum between wallpaper and text colour.
+  - `LIGHTEN`: per-channel maximum between wallpaper and text color.

 * **Block padding** (`block_padding_x`, `block_padding_y`) to adjust how much wallpaper around the text is sampled for the overlay
 * Whether to show the date line